 Interview partners or clients on Facebook Live, or utilize that functionality to hold an online flash sale for your store.
 Have you recently renovated?
 Let your customers take a virtual tour of your new space, getting them excited for their next visit.
 Again, this is yet another area that will allow you to really flex those creative muscles.

 There are plenty of ways to better leverage your social media presence, ways that you may not have yet thought of.
-Social media, given it’s affordability, allows you to experiment with what works and what doesn’t, have fun and be creative.
-No matter what avenues you decide to use, remember that not everything is going to work for every occasion, so don’t be afraid to mix it up, and don’t forget to be consistent.
+Social media, given its affordability, allows you to experiment with what works and what doesn’t, have fun and be creative.
+Remember that not everything is going to work for every occasion, so don’t be afraid to mix it up and remember to be consistent.
 As not everyone is always going to see all of your posts, the more consistently you are posting, the greater the likelihood of increased engagement among your social media audience.